 - Medical conditions.
 Certain conditions may put you at higher risk, such as chronic illness, insomnia, chronic pain, or attention-deficit hyperactivity disorder (ADHD).

 - Drug use.
-A history of drug or alcohol misuse can impact your risk.
+A history of drug or alcohol misuse can affect your risk.

 - low self-esteem or being self-critical